 The above questions will naturally evolve with changes and additions to the OERhizome.
 At the time of my writing this, however, the questions above identify gaps that have not fully or satisfactorily been addressed (at least throughout my reading and reviewing the work of other researchers).
 Assuming my inability to comprehend all of the implications or applications associated with the work I review, however, I encourage other researchers to challenge my interpretations and recommend revisions in the comments.

-Whether I or someone else finds comprehensive solutions to the issues raised above is irrelevant.
-I have made the content of the annotated bibliography below public in effort to help any researcher with similar convictions, acknowledging that any problem worth solving demands the investigations of a diverse many.
+Whether I or others find comprehensive solutions to the issues raised above is irrelevant.
+I have made the content of the annotated bibliography below public in an effort to help any researcher with similar convictions, acknowledging that any problem worth solving demands the investigations of a diverse many.

 Annotated Reading List